-Although I always loved reading, this time I got better at it.
+Although I have always loved reading, this time I got better at it.

 I’m not a passive reader any more.

-I actively apply things I learn from the book to my life.
+I actively apply the things I learn from the book to my life.

-My behaviours, beliefs and habits, all working in my favour of personal growth.
+My behaviours, beliefs, and habits are all working in my favour for personal growth.

 The Best Place to Get Books

 ♠ Public Library: Get a library card and sign up for Libby.
 Enjoy full access to thousands of FREE physical books, ebooks, and audiobooks.